 The Resolute Salesperson

-The other traits that come together to form Sherpa probably make sense to most salespeople: skeptical, helpful, empathetic, practiced, and accepting.
+Most of the traits that form Sherpa will probably make sense without too much explanation: skeptical, helpful, empathetic, practiced, and accepting.
 But the R stands for Resolute, and that one might not be as obvious.

 My favorite definition of resolute is this one: Admirably purposeful, determined, and unwavering.
 The unwavering is my favorite part.